lightfulhelps/ray/docs/migration-v1-to-v2.md

 No more `isOutline` prop

 ## Spacings
-We have new spacings : 15px and 25px.
-They are intermediate values.
-Meaning that there is a shift in the class names
+We decided to go back to a 8pts system to avoid split pixel and be in line with the most used system:

 |    | Old  | New  |
 |----|------|------|